West Michigan Airport Infrastructure

 - Nearly 1,500 people work at the airport, the majority being employed by airport tenants.

-- The airport generates over $500 million annually in economic activity throughout its West Michigan 13-county service area.
+- The airport generates $3.1 billion in economic output for the West Michigan region.

 - The airport is financially self-supporting and receives no funding from property taxes, general funds, or special taxes.
 Airport operations and improvements generate local net airport revenue, rather than spend valuable tax dollars.